Axia-Tech/AXIA-wiki/docs/learn/learn-spree.md

 ## What is a SPREE module?

-SPREE modules are fragments of logic (in concrete terms they are blobs of [WebAssembly](learn-wasm.md) code) that are uploaded onto AXIASolar through a governance mechanism or by parachains.
-Once the blob is uploaded to AXIASolar, all other parachains can decide to opt-in to the logic.
+SPREE modules are fragments of logic (in concrete terms they are blobs of [WebAssembly](learn-wasm.md) code) that are uploaded onto AXIACoin through a governance mechanism or by parachains.
+Once the blob is uploaded to AXIACoin, all other parachains can decide to opt-in to the logic.
 The SPREE module would retain its own storage independent of the parachain, but would be callable through an interface with the parachain.
 Parachains will send messages to the SPREE module synchronously.